VinegarChicken/TasKat/README.txt

-Setup is required to run TasKat.
+Setup is required to run TasCat.
 You only need to do it once, and its quick.
 Please follow the steps below !

-Python 3 installed on your computer (required for TasKat to execute the AI-generated automation scripts).
+Python 3 installed on your computer (required for TasCat to execute the AI-generated automation scripts).
 Go to Google AI Studio: Open your web browser and navigate to aistudio.google.com.

 Sign In: Log in with your Google account.
 If it's your first time, you may need to accept the terms of service.